Welcome to today's edition of the Rush 24-7 podcast.

 Shifting the blame for all this to the insurance agencies and overall industry.

-Still gonna be illegal because I'm not changing the law, but you can have it if you want.
+It's still going to be illegal because I'm not changing the law, but you can have it if you want.

-But he cannot make the insurance company give you that policy back unless he does change the law.
+But he cannot make the insurance company give you that policy back unless he does change the law because the policy remains illegal.

 So now the real focus of this becomes the relationship between you, the individual, and the insurance company.

-Because the insurance company has no legal authority to issue policies that violate federal law, and Obama cares the law of the land.
+Because the insurance company has no legal authority to issue policies that violate federal law.

 And since it hasn't been changed, your old policy is illegal.

-They're not gonna punish you.
+They're not going to punish you.

-So Obama can choose to refuse to enforce the law, but he cannot protect the insurance company from any civil lawsuits filed by people like you based on the illegality of the policy.
+So Obama can choose to refuse to enforce the law, but he cannot Protect the insurance company from any civil lawsuits filed by people like you based on the illegality of the policy.

 So even though, and this is where it gets interesting, even though there is the provision or the legal ability for the regime to choose not to enforce something, that doesn't give others the permission to break the law.

-In other words, the insurance company cannot willfully do something in violation of the law and then say Obama said it was okay.
+In other words, the insurance company cannot willfully do something in violation of the law and then say, Obama said it was okay when somebody comes after him in a civil lawsuit.

 So Obama is not granting anybody immunity here, particularly the insurance companies.

-Because with the low information, this is the roll of the dice.
+What he's doing is shifting the blame to the insurance company because with the low information, this is the roll of the dice.

 Now, I don't know that it's going to fly anymore.